Parchat/Quill/CONTRIBUTING.md

 #### Manual method
 - Make your change while at HEAD.
   - Make a temporary commit.
 You don't need to make a message for this.
-  - Type git rebase -i base, move (cut) your temporary commit and move it under the line of the patch you wish to modify.
+  - Type `git rebase -i base`, move (cut) your temporary commit and move it under the line of the patch you wish to modify.
   - Change the `pick` to the appropriate action.
     - `f`/`fixup`: Merge your changes into the patch without touching the message.
     - `s`/`squash`: Merge your changes into the patch and use your commit message & subject.